 - peer support on feelings of isolation, grief and depression

 - improving our health and coping mechanisms for physical and emotional pain

-- handle frustrations in dealing with claims or return to work
+- handling frustrations with the WSIB’s compensation claims process or return to work

 - 2015, Dec.
 17. Please make CPP fair for Ontario workers